cody-robertson/django-react-messaging/README.md

 # Django React Messaging

 ## About
-A demo app written using Django, React, and PostgreSQL featuring basic chat functionality.
+A demo app written using Django, React, and PostgreSQL featuring basic message board functionality.

 This project was created from [Vinta Software's Django-React-Boilerplate](https://github.com/vintasoftware/django-react-boilerplate).
 ## Running